 On the average day you can find me in a sea of moving boxes unpacking my client’s things and setting up their homes for success.
 On a really good day, I’m elbow deep in their sock drawer, sorting, color-coding and LOVING it!
 Space transformation has been part of my life since I was a kid.

 When I was rearranging my furniture and organizing my troll collection for the 100th time, I realized that clean, intentional and organized spaces, made me feel good.
 There is nothing that can change your outlook faster than changing the energy and efficiency of your space.
 What a revelation!
 So what’s a girl supposed to do with that mindset when she grows up?
 Duh!
 Become a professional organizer who transforms spaces that transform lives… No joke!

 What did you do before you were a professional organizer?

 Well, starting way back – the college years, I actually WAS a professional organizer, working alongside my aunt, Linda Parks (founder of Clear Your Space).
 She was an organizing pioneer and I was her minion.

-After college, I headed to NYC to fulfill my dream of working in production.
-I had a string of AMAZING experiences working with national and global brands like Nickelodeon, Disney, General Mills, Kraft, and Proctor & Gamble.
-I also got to work with dozens of schools, film festivals and small businesses to develop children’s production workshops and classes, and in the midst of it all, I was nominated for an Emmy (that was cool!).
+After college, I headed to NYC to fulfill my dream of working in television.
+I had a string of AMAZING experiences working with award winning international brands like Nickelodeon, Disney, General Mills, Kraft, and Proctor & Gamble.
+I also worked with dozens of schools, film festivals and small businesses to develop children’s production workshops and classes, and in the midst of it all, I was nominated for an Emmy (that was cool!).